-8.1.5 Sample Collection
+8.1.4 Sample Collection

 Assign sample identification to the Summa canister sample identification tag and record on chain of custody (COC), and the Summa Canister Data Sheet.
 Also record the Summa canister and flow controller (regulator) serial numbers on the COC and Summa Canister Data Sheet.
-Attach a pre-calibrated/certified 2-hour flow controller, and particulate filter to the Summa canister.
+Attach a pre-calibrated/certified 8-hour or 24-hour flow controller, and particulate filter to the Summa canister.
 Attach the sample tube to the Summa canister using a 1⁄4-inch Swagelok nut with appropriate ferrules, to the end of the flow controller/particulate filter assembly.
+The sampling period will be 8 hours for most commercial facilities and 24 hours for mixed use residential/commercial.